Vashu473/DOC-CLONE/README.md

 # Ajaia Docs

 Lightweight collaborative documents for the Ajaia LLC AI-Native Full Stack take-home.
-Not a Google Docs clone: create, edit, import, share, persist.
+This is not a Google Docs clone: create, edit, import, share, and persist within a deliberate scope.

 ## Demo accounts (reviewers)